pollycoder/pollycoder.github.io/_posts/2022-09-04-Basic-Usage-of-ROS-B.md

 ROS answers is the official Q&A community.

-<font color=gree>Tips: VPN is unnecessary here.
-However, a VPN can make your visit faster and smoother, so better get one.</font>
+> VPN is unnecessary here.
+However, a VPN can make your visit faster and smoother, so better get one.
+{: .prompt-tip }

 ### 2. Other convenient resources